 If you die without a will or living trust, your state's laws of intestate succession will determine who inherits from you, and your partner of many years can end up with nothing.

-You can make a simple will yourself if you find a quality will-making program like Quicken WillMaker Plus.
-If you want a more complicated will, see a lawyer for help.
+You can make a simple will or living trust yourself with WillMaker & Trust.
+If you want a more complicated document, see a lawyer for help.

 You can avoid probate by using these estate planning tools:

-Health care directives set out your wishes for health care, in case you cannot speak for yourself.
+Health care directives let you set out your wishes for end-of-life health care, in case you can't speak for yourself.
 There are two pieces to a health care directive: